Zaapiez/CDV1C02_AY2425_OCT_Project_Part_1/README.md

 **Inventory Management Web Application**

-**Description **
-- This is a simplified web application that allows users to manage their inventory database
+This is a simplified web application that allows users to manage their inventory database

 **Features**
 - To be able to Add, Remove, Edit and Delete Items from the database